Dee Majesty

 Dee Majesty (ディーマジェスティ, foaled 24 March 2013) is a Japanese Thoroughbred racehorse and sire.
-As a two-year-old in 2015 he showed some promise by finishing second on his first two starts and then winning a minor race before his season was ended by a leg infection.
-In 2016 he was one of the best colts of his generation in Japan, winning the Tokinominoru Kinen, Satsuki Sho and St Lite Kinen as well as finishing third in the Tokyo Yushun and fourth in the Kikuka Sho.
+As a two-year-old in 2015 he showed some promise by finishing second in his first two starts and then winning a minor race before his season was ended by a leg infection.
+In 2016 he was one of the best colts of his generation in Japan, winning the Kyodo Tsushin Hai, Satsuki Sho and St Lite Kinen as well as finishing third in the Tokyo Yushun and fourth in the Kikuka Sho.
 He was retired from racing after two disappointing efforts in the spring of 2017.

 Background

 Dee Majesty is a bay horse with a white blaze and white socks on his forelegs bred in Japan by his owner, Masaru Shimada's Hattori Farm.
 He was trained throughout his racing career by Yoshitaka Ninomiya.

 He was from the sixth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 His dam Hermes Tiara never raced but her mother was a half-sister to both Generous and Imagine.

 Dee Majesty was described by his groom as embodying the best qualities of his male ancestors, having "the body of Brian's Time, the heart and lungs of Sadler's Wells and the sharpness of Deep Impact".